Entanglement structures from modified IR geometry

-This is consistent with the spherical extremal case we have above, where we have just shown that the long-range entanglement does not exist.
+This is consistent with the spherical extremal case we have above, where we have just shown that the long-range correlations do not exist.

 These are both closely related to the ``generalized Rindler wedge" in \cite{Ju:2023bjl}, which is the general spacetime subregion accessible to a family of accelerating observers.
 For physical consistency, the enclosing surface of a generalized Rindler wedge is required to be convex.
 In the spherical extremal case, for boundary subregions with RT surfaces in phases 1 and 2 (in the right of figure \ref{CMI}) as described above, their entanglement wedges coincide with the generalized Rindler wedge, thus making the state on them the holographic correspondence of a generalized Rindler wedge in \cite{Ju:2023bjl}.
 However, since the entire boundary is a pure state here, for boundary subregions in phase 3 or 4, or for the entire boundary, the state on them does not correspond to a generalized Rindler wedge in the bulk.